Writing

 In EYFS, the children are given the opportunity to ‘mark make’ in all areas of the continuous provision using a variety of different materials.
 During phonics, the children are taught to form their letters correctly and how to write a simple sentence.
 So that the children are given the opportunity to consolidate and apply their writing skills, they are encouraged to retell familiar stories and write for real-life purposes.

 As they progress through school, the children are given the opportunity to study high-quality texts as part of our reading offer.
-To supplement this, each half term, pupils study a narrative unit and a non-narrative unit and re-visit a previously taught genre to complete a writing assessment.

 As we want our children to become outstanding writers, they need to understand what outstanding writing is so that they know what they are working towards.
 Therefore, every unit is based around a carefully constructed ‘WAGOLL’ (What A Good One Looks Like).
 The structure of the WAGOLL is the same as what we expect the children to use and it contains all the language features that we want them to include in their own writing.